 2.3 What are the requirements of the ICO Cookie Guidelines?

-Users must accept cookies through affirmative action (i.e., clicking on the "ACCEPT" button or something similar).
-The user should tick the checkboxes for each purpose of collection/processing.
+Users must affirmatively accept cookies by clicking on the "ACCEPT" button or something similar.
+The user should check the boxes for each collection/processing purpose.
 Pre-ticked boxes are not allowed.

-In general, cookie walls are not permitted in obtaining users' consent.
-However, using cookie walls as a condition of access to specific website content is possible.
+Generally, cookie walls are often not authorized in getting user consent.
+It is feasible, however, to use cookie walls as a requirement of access to specific website content.

-Remaining or browsing the website does not imply accepting cookies and other tracking technologies.
+Continued use of the website or browsing does not indicate acceptance of cookies and other tracking technologies.